 In 2002 the decision was taken to install a computerised time and attendance system and following a review of the products available the Mitrefinch TMS system was chosen.

 Cumberland has 100 staff, including factory workers, office employees and museum staff, who are all covered by the TMS system.
-Four clocking terminals are located throughout the Keswick site and manage the clockings of 18 different shift patterns.
+Four clocking terminals are located throughout the Keswick site.
+These manage the clockings of 18 different shift patterns.

 Workers can clock on at any terminal but find that they most commonly use the terminal nearest to their working environment.